jrsacher/jrsacher.github.io/s1b/review.md

 + Interpreted languages
   + text (source code) --> interpreter --> byte code --> virtual machine
   + Generally easier to work with, especially for prototyping
++ In reality, this is an oversimplification -- nothing is black and white

 ### Algorithms again
 + If you have to create one, be _EXTREMELY_ precise